 Sarah and Perez Morton, married in 1781, were a Boston power couple.
 Perez Morton was a Revolutionary patriot, a friend of John Adams, a powerful lawyer and future Speaker of the Massachusetts House of Representatives.

 Sarah Wentworth Apthorp was the daughter of Charles Apthorp, one of the richest men in Boston.
-She also one of the most celebrated poets of her generation.
+She also won renown as one of the most celebrated poets of her generation.
 In 1792 she wrote an anti-slavery poem called The African Chief, something her slave-trading father might not have appreciated.

 The Mortons lived in the Apthorp family mansion on State Street.

-Sometime in the mid 1780s, Sarah's younger sister Fanny (Frances) came to live with the them and was seduced by – or fell in love with, or both – Perez Morton.
+Sometime in the mid 1780s, Sarah's younger sister Fanny Apthorp came to live with them.
+Either Perez Morton seduced her or she fell in love with him, or both.
 She bore him a daughter in 1787 or 1788.

-It wasn’t much of a secret.
-Betsy Cranch, Abigail Adams’ niece, was a neighbor of the Apthorps.
-She reported in her diary that her friend Fanny was ‘very unwell,’ a euphemism for pregnant in those days.
+Fanny Apthorp didn't keep it a secret.
+Betsy Cranch, Abigail Adams’ niece, lived near the Apthorps.
+She reported in her diary that her friend Fanny Apthorp was ‘very unwell,’ a euphemism for pregnant in those days.

 Fanny’s father demanded a confrontation with Perez, which Fanny begged him not to do.
 She argued it would cause a scandal and disgrace the family.
 Her father ignored her.